sinatra/sinatra/sinatra-contrib/README.md

   corresponding `Link` HTTP headers.
 Adds `link`, `stylesheet` and `prefetch` helper methods.

+* `sinatra/multi_route`: Adds ability to define one route block for multiple routes and multiple or custom HTTP verbs.

 * `sinatra/namespace`: Adds namespace support to Sinatra.

 * `sinatra/respond_with`: Choose action and/or template depending automatically